-- 2. The property meets one or more of the following criteria - - a.
-The property has become unsafe and poses a risk to public safety, including but not limited to: - The existence on the property of vermin, rubbish/litter, fire hazards, excess materials/ goods, asbestos or other environmental hazards; or - The property is a partially built structure where there is no reasonable progress of the building permit; - b.
-The property adversely affects public amenity; - c.
-The property provides an opportunity to be used in a manner that may cause a nuisance or become detrimental to the amenity of the immediate area; - d.
-The condition of the property has a potential to adversely impact the value of other properties in the vicinity; - e.
-The property affects the general amenity of adjoining land or the neighbourhood by the appearance of graffiti, any stored unregistered motor vehicles, machinery or parts thereof, scrap metal, second hand building materials, building debris, soil or similar materials, or other items of general waste or rubbish.
+Criteria 2.
+The property meets one or more of the following:

+- a) The property has become unsafe and poses a risk to public safety, including but not limited to: - The existence on the property of vermin, rubbish/litter, fire hazards, excess materials/ goods, asbestos or other environmental hazards; or - The property includes a partially built structure where there has been no reasonable progress in completing the structure in accordance with the building permit; - b) The property adversely affects public amenity; - c) The property provides an opportunity to be used in a manner that may cause a nuisance or become detrimental to the amenity of the immediate area; - d) The condition of the property has a potential to adversely impact the value of other properties in the vicinity; - e) The property affects the general amenity of adjoining land or the neighbourhood by the appearance of graffiti, any stored unregistered motor vehicles, machinery or parts thereof, scrap metal, second hand building materials, building debris, soil or similar materials, or other items of general waste or rubbish.

-The assessment of properties will be determined by Council's authorised officers.
+The assessment of properties against the above criteria will be undertaken by Council's authorised officers.